gio-vals/Gapminder_project/README.md

 !pip install pandas numpy matplotlib seaborn imageio
 ``````

-3. Data Files: Place the provided data files in the appropriate directory, such as the 'data' folder.
+3. Data Files: The data are provided in the data folder and they include three csv and one xls file.

 4. Run the Code

+5. While running the code new csv files will be created in the data folder, as well as images and GIFs in the respective folders.